zendesk/sell-custom-objects-invoices-app/doc/pt3.md

     ...
   )
 ```
-Within the `Router` section you can see that `EntryView` is rendered as our default path.
-Let's see the details of this component.
-Open **src/EntryView.tsx** in your favourite editor.

-This is a simple component which makes an HTTP request and then displays the data.

-***The convention within this tutorial is that `XyzView.tsx` components are responsible for gathering the data and performing actions (HTTP requests)***.
+In the `Router` section, "EntryView" is defined as the default path.
+If you view the **src/EntryView.tsx** file, it is a component which makes an HTTP request and then displays the data.
+All **`name`View.tsx** files are responsible for gathering the data and HTTP requests.

 ```js
 export const EntryView = () => {